 From humble beginnings as a butcher, Mark’s art career has now skyrocketed and he has worked alongside A-Listers such as actress Emma Watson and fashion model Erin ‘O Connor.
 His body of work has won him a series of coveted art prizes, including The Lyceum Prize and The Sidney Andrews Scholarship.

-As our featured artist for our current exhibition Between Distance and Desire, we caught up with Mark to discuss his career so far and find out about his process and what inspires him.
+As the featured artist for our exhibition Between Distance and Desire, we caught up with Mark to discuss his career so far and find out about his process and what inspires him.

 Tell us about your studio.